dankeoma/school/readme.md

 # DANKEUTO SCHOOL API
+The API is developed with flask python as a web package and MySQL databaseand is utilized keying in the required route to aheve the desired aim.

 This API is developed for higher istitutions for the smooth running of the school.
 It covers all the facets of the school.
 Below are the list of the covered areas:
 1. Programs run by the school
 2. Faculties